inicucausecrushedbykiriko/TransSign/readme.txt

 Contact
 For questions, feedback, or access to the dataset:

-Researcher: Titus Weng
+Researcher: Titus Weng and SingChun
-Email: tw013@bucknell.edu
+Email: tw013@bucknell.edu; singchun.lee@bucknell.edu
 Institution: Bucknell University